liblaber/control-repo-template/README.md

-## This is a template control repo for easier GitHub integration setup with liblab.
+# This is a template control repo for easier GitHub integration setup with liblab.

+For more information read our docs: https://developers.liblab.com/tutorials/integrate-with-github-actions

 ## Create Your Own Control Repo